Humbly Homemade

 Jump to Recipe Save RecipeSaved!

-These chewy and soft cinnamon sugar pretzels are the perfect sweet snack!
-The pretzels have that quintessential tangy flavor from dry yeast and baking soda (no lye needed here), while a quick cinnamon sugar topping makes it irresistibly delicious.
+These soft & chewy cinnamon sugar pretzels have that quintessential tangy flavor from instant yeast and baking soda (no lye needed here).
+After they're boiled & baked, the warm pretzels get tossed in melted butter then cinnamon & sugar to make them irresistibly delicious.

 Soft cinnamon pretzels piled together on a wire cooling rack.

-I Could Eat These Cinnamon Pretzels All Day, Every Day
+I Could Eat These Cinnamon Pretzels Every Day

-These soft cinnamon sugar pretzels are based on my recipe for traditional German pretzels, but I wanted to create a sweet version which is often called Martinsbrezeln or Zimtbrezeln throughout Germany.
+These cinnamon pretzels are based on my family-favorite recipe for traditional German pretzels, but I wanted to create a sweet version, which is often called Martinsbrezeln or Zimtbrezeln in Germany.

-As a child growing up in Germany, cinnamon pretzels combined by two obsessions - pretzels and sugar!
+And growing up in Germany, these sweet pretzels combine my two obsessions, pretzels + sugar!
 Seriously, I could eat a soft homemade pretzel every single day.
 But coat it in cinnamon sugar?
-Just keep them coming, every hour, on the hour. (: And if you're a major pretzel-lover like me, try my pretzel bread, festive pretzel hot dog buns, or versatile pretzel burger buns!
+Just keep them coming, every hour, on the hour.
+And if you're a pretzel-lover like me, try my pretzel bread next, which is great for making sandwiches.
+Or you can't go wrong with my pretzel hamburger buns that feed a crowd.

 A homemade cinnamon sugar pretzel torn in half on a grey plate.